Santurysim/gwindow/README.md

-Library to make GUI in X by Vladimir Borisenko
+ A small library for making GUI in X written by Vladimir Borisenko at Faculty of Mechanics and Matematics, MSU